 Build a Fire

 Hopefully, you’ll have a Firestarter kit that works in all types of weather.
 However, if that is lost, you can start a fire by simply short-circuiting a battery and having your kindling ready.
-If you do not have that, you will need dry kindling, three sizes of wood from toothpick to pencil size, and lip balm or Vaseline which are petroleum products that can help start a fire.
+If you do not have that, you will need dry kindling, three sizes of wood from a toothpick to pencil size, and lip balm or Vaseline, which are petroleum products that can help start a fire.

 Find Clean Water

 While you can do without food for a time, you’ll need clean water quickly to survive.
 Ideally, you should boil the water, which will kill any pathogens.
 Depending on the conditions, you can find water falling rain, snow, or even the morning dew, which should be fresh and pure and not require boiling.